mikeatlas/weft-gitrob/README.md

 ### Pre-requirements

 Install and learn about [Docker](https://docs.docker.com/installation/mac/).
 As a result, you can skip learning about installing or running Ruby on Rails, which `gitrob` is built with and just run these dockerized container images.
 Neat.

 ### Builing

     % docker-compose build

-### Running weft-gitrob locally
+### Running weft-gitrob

 You can start weft-gitrob locally, and have it launch the web results, by running: